 A practical view on how to draw Halloween scary faces

-Over the years, I realized that you just cannot pick up a marker and swirl it around and come up with an image that you like right off the back.
-You draw eyes and think, they should be bigger or scary looking, but it is too late once drawn on the balloon, and you are stuck with it until you do another figure.
+Over the years, I realized that you could not pick up a marker, swirl it around, and come up with an image that you like right off the back.
+You draw eyes and think they should be bigger or scary looking, but it is too late once drawn on the balloon, and you are stuck with it until you do another figure.

 I eliminate the silly mistakes by pre-drawing the face on a piece of paper.
 Here is my scratch paper that I have been using for several balloons figures.

 I put on paper first what I want to draw and get an idea of what it should look like.
 Do I need to add more facial lines around the eyes, what colors, size, and if it should have teeth?
-This only takes a minute or two, but once I have done this, I committed it to memory.
-I make the face part of the figure, ensuring that when I make this figure again to twist it the same way, but also the facial characteristics to enhance the balloon
+This only takes a minute or two, but I committed it to memory once I have done this.
+I make the face part of the figure, ensuring that when I make this figure again, I twist it the same way and the facial characteristics to enhance the balloon.